-Summer is just around the corner, which means it’s time to start thinking about how to travel with your pet.
+Summer is a time to start thinking about how to travel with your pet.
 If you enjoy taking family vacations that include the furry members of the family too, it’s important to learn which hazards and risks to watch out for when you’re on the go with your pet.

 Below, you’ll find information about some of the most common potential pet-related hazards associated with travel.
 Keep these in mind and you’ll be well on your way to ensuring a healthier, happier, safer experience for you and your pet this coming summer.